FAQs

 Yes.
 Preschools help children to become socially and developmentally prepared to transition to school.
 Preschools also work with children at levels that are appropriate to their age, and enable children to develop and learn, gaining social competency and skills.

-Can I claim Child Care Benefits?
+Can I claim Child Care Subsidy?

 How do I enrol in a preschool?